did:plc Method Specification

 Note that rotationKeys and verificationMethods (signing keys) may have public keys which are re-used across many accounts.
 There is not necessarily a one-to-one mapping between a DID and either rotation keys or signing keys.

-Only secp256k1 (“k256”) and NIST P-256 (“p256”) keys are currently supported, for both rotation and signing keys.
+Only secp256k1 (“k256”) and NIST P-256 (“p256”) keys are currently supported for rotation keys, whereas verificationMethods keys can be any syntactically-valid did:key.

 Use with AT Protocol